matt-meaningfulgigs/fuckamazon/README.md

 ## Contributing

-Fork the repo and make it your own
+Fork the repo and make it your own.
+I don't care.
+Steal it.